Subjects Directly Assigned to the Department (Primary Members)

 Alexandra Christl

-Chair of Religious Education and the Teaching of Religious Instruction
+Chair of Religious Education Research

 Chair: